enjelru/rps/README.md

 # Rock-Paper-Scissor
-## First project for The Odin Project
+## A quick Rock-Paper-Scissor game for The Odin Project no web design yet